status-im/specs/status-whisper-usage-spec.md

 Generic discovery topic is a legacy topic used to handle all one-to-one chats.
 The newer implementation should rely on [Partitioned Topic](#partitioned-topic) and [Personal discovery topic](#personal-discovery-topic).

-Generic discovery topic MUST be created following [Public chats](#public-chats) topic creation where `name` is equal to `contact-discovery`.
+Generic discovery topic MUST be created following [Public chats](#public-chats) topic algorithm using string `contact-discovery` as a name.

 ### One-to-one topic

-In order to listen to one-to-one messages incoming from a public key `P`, the Status Client MUST listen to a [Contact Code Topic](#contact-code-topic) created for the publickey `P`.
+In order to receive one-to-one messages incoming from a public key `P`, the Status Client MUST listen to a [Contact Code Topic](#contact-code-topic) created for that public key.

 ### Group chat topic